1 Endorsements and Signed Flights

 4. Select the Instructor‘s name from a list of linked instructors.

 5. Flight is displayed for verification, and fields are present for CFI to provide their comments.
-(Since we know the CFI information, only comments field needs to be filled out; we can provide the rest).
+(Since we know the remaining CFI information such as certificate and email, only comments field needs to be filled out; we can provide the rest).

 6. To verify that it is in fact the CFI who is signing, we require the CFI to enter their password as well.